 - neuro-cardiology – the overlap of cardiology and neurology.

 - Neurogastroenterology – the overlap of gastroenterology and neurology.

-With 500 million neurons the enteric nervous system – the gut brain – can affect your mood, decisions and behavior!
+With 500 million neurons the enteric nervous system – the gut-brain – can affect your mood, decisions, and behavior!
 More importantly, the connection from the gut to the brain is not simply one through hormonal changes and chemical changes, but actual electrical synapses – like other senses of sight, smell, sound, touch or taste.
-This means that the gut is constantly communicating to the head brain information, and even making decisions and responses, perhaps before you are even aware of the them!
+This means that the gut is constantly communicating to the head brain information, and even making decisions and responses, perhaps before you are even aware of them!

 Even when the vagus nerve (connecting the gut to the head brain) is severed, the enteric brain is capable of continuing to function independently.
 So, while valuable communication may be lost, it does not render the gut useless or unable to independently function.

 Similarly, the heart has it’s own “brain” – a system of neural networks that are able to work independently from what we traditionally would call our “brain”.
 One of the most interesting parts of what was presented by Grant Soosalu and Marvin Oka in mBraining, is the studies of patients whose personalities (even memories) were changed following heart transplants.
 How is possible that emotional or thinking parts of a person are changed from “a change of heart”?

 “The behaviors and emotions acquired by the recipient from the original donor are due to the combinatorial memories stored in the neurons of the organ donated.
 Heart transplants are said to be the most susceptible to cell memory where organ transplant recipients experienced a change of heart.”

 —Can An Organ Transplant Change A Recipient’s Personality?
 Cell Memory Theory Affirms ‘Yes’